loadsmart/culture/practices/README.md

 ### Pair Programming

 Recommended being done frequently, but not required.
-Pair-programming allow having feedback on your code sooner than code reviews.
+Pair-programming allows having feedback on your code sooner than code reviews.

 ### Commit / Pull Request Messages